This post may contain affiliate links. Please see my disclosure policy.

 Instructions

-3. Spoon half the batter into a pastry bag fitted with a large round tip and fill each doughnut cup 3/4 full.
+3. Spray a standard 6-cavity doughnut pan with baking spray with flour.
+Spoon half the batter into a pastry bag fitted with a large round tip and fill each doughnut cup 3/4 full.
 Tap the pan sharply to reduce air bubbles.

-4. Bake doughnuts for 9 minutes. until the tops spring back when touched.
-Turn doughnuts out onto a wire rack to cool completely (if necessary, gently loosen doughnuts from the pan with a small silicone spatula).
-Repeat with remaining batter, allowing pan to cool completely and prepping the pan with softened butter and cocoa powder in between batches.
+4. Bake donuts for 9 minutes until the tops spring back when touched.
+Turn doughnuts out onto a wire rack to cool completely (if necessary, gently loosen from the pan with a small silicone spatula).
+Repeat with remaining batter, allowing pan to cool completely and prepping the pan with baking spray in between batches.

 5. Make glaze: Combine chocolate chips, salt, heavy cream, and butter in a microwave-safe bowl.
 Microwave in 20 second bursts, stirring until chocolate is completely melted and glaze is smooth.
-Set rack with cooled doughnuts over a piece of wax paper.
-Dip doughnut tops in chocolate glaze, and place back on rack to let chocolate set.
-If desired, top with chocolate sprinkles or flaky salt.
+Set rack with cooled donuts over a piece of wax paper.
+Dip tops in chocolate glaze, and place back on rack to let chocolate set.
+Top with chocolate sprinkles.

 Notes

-Mini chocolate chips melt into the doughnuts for plenty of chocolate in every bite.
+Mini chocolate chips melt into the donuts for plenty of chocolate in every bite.
 You can also use 4 oz (114) semisweet chocolate, finely chopped.

 Espresso: For a touch of coffee flavor, whisk in 1/2 teaspoon instant espresso powder to the boiling water, or swap out the boiling water for hot coffee.